Sainsbury's: Sainsbury's Local stores

-As well as developing its own sites, Sainsbury's expanded its convenience portfolio through acquisitions of Bell's Stores, Jackson's Stores, JB Beaumont and SL Shaw Ltd. Sainsbury's initially retained the strong Bells, Jacksons and Beaumont branding.
+Sainsbury's initially retained the strong Bells, Jacksons and Beaumont branding.
 For example, refurbished shops were called Sainsbury's at Bells.
 These were effectively Sainsbury's Local shops with a revised fascia, retaining some features of the former local chain.
 Unrefurbished shops retained the original brand and logo, but still offered Sainsbury's own brand products, pricing and some point of sale; however, they did not accept Nectar cards to collect points.
 The old websites were also retained with some Sainsbury's branding.
 However, all of these acquired shops were fully converted to the Sainsbury's Local fascia from 4 May 2007.

 In July 2013, chief executive Justin King announced plans to focus on expanding its convenience shops.

 Sainsbury's Online

 Sainsbury's operates an internet shopping service branded as "Sainsbury's Online".
 Sainsbury's started e-commerce home delivery operations in 1995 when it introduced ‘Wine Direct' for internet wine sales.
 In 1996, on Monday 30 December it was announced that Sainsbury's has joined forces with Hewlett-Packard for the development of an Internet-based supermarket offering a full range of products.
 The new, digital supermarket was expected to be launched in March 1997.

 On 22 November 1999, Sainsbury's started e-business in partnership with LineOne.